cya9nide/pyircbot/README.md

-# BOTJon - IRC Bot
+# PyIRCBot - IRC Bot

 A Python-based IRC bot designed for IRC servers with configurable server, channel, and bot identity.